Emmotes/ic_spoilers/docs/evandra.md

             "condition": "not static_desc",
             "desc": "^^Total Gold Find Bonus: $(amount)%"
         }]},
-        "desc": "Increase the formation's gold find by $(not_buffed amount)%.
+        "desc": "Increases the formation's gold find by $(not_buffed amount)%.
 Every time a Champion attacks but does not defeat an enemy, increase this bonus by $(not_buffed amount___2)%, stacking additively up to $(max_stacks___2) times and applying multiplicatively.
-Bonus resets when an enemy is defeated."
+This bonus resets when an enemy is defeated."
     },
     "id": 1484,
     "flavour_text": "",